 Points and miles are a lot like currencies around the world.
 Just as $100,000 U.S. dollars aren’t equal to 100,000 Japanese yen, 100,000 Delta SkyMiles are not equal to 100,000 Hilton Honors points.

-But let’s take the analogy a bit farther.
-Diversifying financial investments is important – it’s not wise to put your entire life savings into one stock.
+But let’s take the analogy a bit further.
+Diversifying financial investments is equally important: it’s not wise to put your entire life savings into one stock.
 If that company went belly up or didn’t perform particularly well, your finances will suffer.

 The same is true with points and miles.
 If you focus on earning points with just one airline or hotel program, you’re locked in.
-That can be nice at times … until a great deal pops up with an airline where you don’t have miles.
+That can be great … until a great deal pops up with an airline where you don’t have miles.
 Or when you need to fly a different airline.
 Or stay somewhere where your favorite hotel chain doesn’t have a location.
 Or when that airline decides to suddenly start charging a boatload more miles for the flights you want.

 Points and Miles Get Less Valuable